The federal government is still shut down. Here's what that means across the country

 For more on the impact in Wyoming, head to Wyoming Public Media.

-NPR's Padma Rama, Emily Alfin Johnson and Heidi Glenn edited this piece.
+NPR's Anusha Mathur, Padma Rama, Emily Alfin Johnson and Heidi Glenn edited this piece.

 Copyright 2025 NPR